benblack769/city_gen/notes.md

 ## Tiling:

-If we ever want to create a truely large interacting world, the only way to do this reasonably is through tiling.
+If we ever want to create a truely large interacting world with a lot of spacial reasoning, the only way to do this reasonably is through tiling.

 Basically there are points, at the very smallest tile size.